jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ## Features overview

-The Warnings plugin provides the following features when added as a post build action (or step) to a job:
+The Warnings Next Generation Plugin provides the following features when added as a post build action (or step) to a job:

 1. The plugin scans the console log of a Jenkins build or files in the workspace of your job for any kind of issues.
 There are almost one hundred [report formats](../SUPPORTED-FORMATS.md) supported.
 Among the problems it can detect: